For Campus-Based Professionals

 Offered in Partnership with AFA

-The 2025 EXCEL Summit for Campus-based Professionals is offered in partnership with AFA, which emerged from a mutual commitment to supporting fraternity/sorority department leaders.
+The EXCEL Summit for Campus-based Professionals is offered in partnership with AFA in the spirit of our mutual commitment to supporting fraternity/sorority department leaders.
 These professionals are key to the success and vitality of the fraternity/sorority experience and AFA and RISE are committed to helping them be more effective in their roles.

 As part of the partnership, Certified Student Affairs Educators (CSAEd) may also attain continuing education credits toward their Fraternity/Sorority Life specialty (FSL) certification by participating in the EXCEL Summit.